-MADISON, Wis. — It’s not every day that a fifth grader garners grand champion with a junior 2-year-old at the World Dairy Expo, but that’s what Lake Mills, Wisconsin youth Ashley Brandel and her Maple Fudge of 12 Oaks did as first timers to the colored shavings in Madison, Wisconsin two years ago when they achieved their first win in the International Milking Shorthorn Junior Show.
+MADISON, Wis. — It’s not every day that a 10-year-old fifth grader garners grand champion with a junior 2-year-old at the World Dairy Expo, but that’s what Lake Mills, Wisconsin youth Ashley Brandel and her Maple Fudge of 12 Oaks did back in 2016 as first-timers to the colored shavings in Madison, Wisconsin, where they earned their first grand champion banner in the International Milking Shorthorn Junior Show.

-The dynamic duo repeated this performance last year in the International Milking Shorthorn Junior Show and three-peated again this year — with the added bonus of earning 2018 grand champion honors in the open competition as well.
+The dynamic duo repeated this performance in the 2017 International Milking Shorthorn Junior Show and three-peated again in 2018 — with the added bonus of earning 2018 grand champion honors in the open competition as well.

-In 2018, Ashley was 12 and Fudge was 4, and they made more memories in Madison last week — and a team of family and friends have been there to share the journey, which has continued through the World Dairy Expo of 2021 (see more at the end of this updated 2018 article).
+In 2018, Ashley was 12 and Fudge was 4, and they made more memories in Madison that year — with a team of family and friends that have been there to share the journey, which has continued through the World Dairy Expo of 2021 (see more at the end of this updated 2018 article).

 “It takes a village,” says Ashley’s mom Tracy Brandel, “and our village is filled with great people.”

 However grand she is to others… To Ashley and her brothers Colton and Justin and sister Katie, Maple Fudge of 12 Oaks is “just Fudgie.”

 “These two just know each other so well because they grew up together,” Tracy relates, confiding that she hopes Fudge can talk Ashley out of the teenage years.

-In addition to leading ‘Fudgie’ to grand champion, Ashley could be found throughout the week taking care of her cow and others tied-in, and gaining confidence from the team of siblings and cousins around her.
+In addition to leading ‘Fudgie’ to grand champion, Ashley could be found throughout the week taking care of her cow and others where they were tied-in, and gaining confidence from the team of siblings and cousins and friends and mentors around her.

-Fudge was Ashley’s first Milking Shorthorn purchased with her brother Colton as a baby calf from Mapleton Valley Farms, Oconomowoc, Wisconsin during the Wisconsin Dairyland Milking Shorthorn Sale more than four years ago.
+Fudge was Ashley’s first Milking Shorthorn purchased with her brother Colton as a baby calf from Mapleton Valley Farms, Oconomowoc, Wisconsin during the Wisconsin Dairyland Milking Shorthorn Sale in 2014.

-When Fudge calved for the first time on March 10, 2016, the team of family youth quickly realized she had something special.
+When Fudge calved for the first time on March 10, 2016, the team of family youth quickly realized she was special.

 “Ashley was worried about showing Fudge at Expo two years ago because she had never shown here before,” says Carley Krull, another of Ashley’s older cousins.
 “I told her to get into her groove and just realize it’s another show.
 I told her: ‘You know what you are doing.’”